 The bad news is the Blu-ray ripper won't decrypt AACS 2.0.
 This is, however, only on 4K disks

 that I'm not buying.

-For Blu-rays, rather than the more expensive DVDFab, I use Leawo.
+For Blu-rays, I used to use Leawo.

 The Leawo ripper rips both DVDs and Blu-rays, which is good because I have a couple of DVDs that

 It will rip hard-coded subtitles onto the video, but it won't create SUB files like DVDFab.